DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-intro.rst

 Turnouts defined in 'myAutomation.h' will still be visible to WiThrottle and JMRI in the normal way.

-..
-  (@KEBBIN.. feature TODO  However it is possible with EX-RAIL to hide a turnout from WiThrottle which is useful if it is a facing turnout that will be automatically adjusted by your script to match its partner.)

 See the :ref:`Reference<EX-RAIL – Reference>` section for TURNOUT, PIN_TURNOUT and SERVO_TURNOUT definitions.